iamtomhewitt/home-dashboard-recipe-manager/README.md

 ```

 ### `/planner (GET)`
 Returns the weekly meal plan.
-Specifying a day in the query parameter will return a specific day: `/planner?day=Monday`
+An API key is required.
+Specifying a day in the query parameter will return a specific day: `/planner?day=Monday&apiKey=<key>`

 #### Responses
 * `200` success